 Restorative Justice: The Promise, the Challenge (571)

-Restorative Justice focuses on repairing the harm caused by and revealed by crime, violence or other wrongdoing.
+Restorative Justice focuses on repairing the harm and/or structural injustices caused or revealed by crime, violence or other wrongdoing.
 It seeks to involve those who have a stake in a specific offense (victim, offender, family networks, community, civil society, and institutional or state actors) to identify and address the harms, needs, and obligations of all involved in order to heal and reconstruct relationships and structures in society.
 Restorative Justice is built on values of respect, encounter, amends, reintegration and inclusion.